The Queen’s Speech to Parliament – what to expect

 The speech is written by ministers and details the Government’s plans for new laws.

-It is due to be read by the Queen in the House of Lords as part of the ceremonial opening of Parliament.
+It is due to be read in the House of Lords as part of the ceremonial opening of Parliament.

-Buckingham Palace will confirm on Tuesday if the Queen will carry out the duty herself.
+Buckingham Palace said on Monday that Charles will carry out the duty on behalf of the Queen.

-If she were unable to attend then the Prince of Wales would be likely do so instead.

 – What will be in the Speech?